ubccr/xdmod-supremm/docs/jobefficiency.md

 /etc/xdmod/etl/etl_macros.d/jobefficiency/job_categorization.sql
 ```

-If the definition file is modified then any new jobs categorized using the updated
+If the definition file is modified then any new jobs will be categorized using the updated
 algorithm.
 It does not automatically re-categorize existing jobs.

 The contents of the file must be valid SQL fragment.
 The SQL itself is used in a